Tanath/dotfiles/sys/ssh.md

 ssh-keygen -t ed25519 -b 2048 -C "$(whoami)@$(hostname)-$(date -I)"
 ```

 The .pub is for server.
-Also append to `~/.ssh/authorized_keys`
+Also append to `~/.ssh/authorized_keys` on server
 If key pair genned by client, .pub key should be single-line version.
 Add to `sshd_config`:
 ```
 KexAlgorithms curve25519-sha256@libssh.org